-Choosing A Menstrual Cup
+Choosing The Best Menstrual Cup

-The key things to consider are:
+The key things to consider when choose a menstrual cup are:

 Height of Cervix

 Your reusable menstrual cup will sit below your cervix or in some cases your cervix will sit just inside the cup.
 Your cup should push against your vaginal walls creating a seal and preventing leaks.
-You can of course buy a cup without knowing the height of your cervix but if you do know it will help get a better fit.
+You can of course buy a menstrual cup without knowing the height of your cervix but if you do know it will help get a better fit.

-Check while standing up so that it’s most accurate, lying down can alter the position.
+- Check while standing up so that it’s most accurate, lying down can alter the position.

 - Do not check before, during or after sexual intercourse as the cervix can change position and your vagina can also change length and width.

-Wash your hands and ideally have short and clean nails, you don’t want any unnecessary scratches!
+- Wash your hands and ideally have short and clean nails, you don’t want any unnecessary scratches!

-A popular way is to raise one leg on the toilet seat.Insert your middle finger until you can feel your cervix.
+- A popular way is to raise one leg on the toilet seat.Insert your middle finger until you can feel your cervix.
 It will feel soft and squishy and you’ll possibly find a dimple in the middle a bit like a donut.

 As a rough guide you have a:

-Low cervix if you can reach it by the first kuckle on your finger (the first bend at the top of your finger)
+- Low cervix if you can reach it by the first kuckle on your finger (the first bend at the top of your finger)

-Middle cervix if you reach it on your second knuckle or middle of your finger.
+- Middle cervix if you reach it on your second knuckle or middle of your finger.

-High cervix if you can’t reach it or you have almost all your finger inside.
+- High cervix if you can’t reach it or you have almost all your finger inside.

-Firmness of Cup
+Firmness of Menstrual Cup

 If you've never used a tampon and haven't been sexually active then i'd start with a smaller cup until you get the hang of it.
 It's the same advice given when you first start with tampons to use the mini size.
 Meluna make some lovely small sizes ideal if this is you.